Before creating triggered emails, the following steps must be completed. These steps are technical and may require a web developer.

 If you do not have one of the above ESPs and you cannot use the custom ESP integration, Dynamic Yield can send emails on your behalf.
 Each customer can receive a dedicated IP and warm-up can be supported upon request.

-For details, contact your Customer Success Manager.
+For details, contact your Technical Account Manager.
 They will provide you with sender authentication and reverse DNS entries that you will need to update in your DNS host provider.

-Note: You can only enable one integration for triggered emails.
-If you want to switch to a different ESP, you will need to delete any existing triggered email campaigns.
+Note: You can only enable a single integration for triggered emails.
+If you want to switch to a different ESP, you will need to delete or archive any existing triggered email campaigns.